Hyundai Tucson vs Kia Sportage

 The Verdict

-The Kia Sportage takes 4 of 4 key spec categories and comes in at a lower price.
-The Kia Sportage will save you roughly $86 a year in fuel.
+The Kia Sportage takes 3 of 3 key spec categories and comes in at a lower price.
 The Kia Sportage adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)